 You can serve these for any occasion with compliments guaranteed.
 They not only earn their place as a family favorite cracker - they also make a delicious gift for friends and neighbors.
 These homemade sourdough crackers are my absolute favorite ...
 I love eating them as a snack straight from the jar (and even better when they're dipped in this whipped ricotta dip)!

 And the best part is, if you don't have rosemary on hand, you can top them with Italian seasoning, other fresh herbs from your garden or even everything bagel seasoning.
 YUMMO!

 These spicy sourdough crackers are not for the feint hearted.
 They combine the ever popular combination of jalapeño and cheddar cheese to create a match made in heaven.
 Delicious served with your favorite salsa or avocado dip!

-Lavosh is a crisp, unleavened flat bread – the perfect way to use up sourdough discard.
-These sourdough lavosh are made with whole wheat flour and topped with black and white sesame seeds.
-Their rustic appearance make them super simple to recreate and they’re the versatile cracker that make everything taste better.
+Lavosh is a crisp, unleavened flat bread - the perfect way to use up sourdough discard.
+These sourdough lavosh are made with whole wheat flour and topped with black and white sesame seeds and good quality sea salt (but you can use other seeds like poppy seeds, pumpkins seeds etc).
+Their rustic appearance make them super simple to create.
+These sourdough lavosh are made using olive oil which makes them dairy free.